tomahg/BodyLanguage/README.md

 -   4: Clear all code
 -   5: Pause code input

-Of course, the use of keyboard command is frowned upon by the bodyf\*ck community.
+Of course, the use of keyboard command is frowned upon by the bodyfuck community.

 Enjoy!